Get Approved for up to $35,000 in 3 minutes

 When Dividends are Taxable

 Before corporations pay dividends, they can declare them.
 This means that the dividends have been authorized but not paid out yet.
 While a dividend being declared is important to a company's stock, it doesn’t have anything to do with the taxes.
-The amount being distributed though the dividend is the companies after tax profit and any dividends paid are taxed for the shareholder after they have been paid.
-A T5 tax form will be issued to Canadian investors by the company they received the dividend from.
+The amount being distributed through the dividend is the company's after-tax profit, and any dividends paid are taxed for the shareholder after they have been paid.
+A T5 tax form will be issued to Canadian investors by the company when they receive the dividend.
 This form will then be included in your tax return along with your taxable income.

 When Dividends are Paid Out